Pennsylvania is home to THOUSANDS of waterfalls great and small.

 20. Hell’s Hollow Falls

-One of several waterfalls at McConnells Mill State Park in Lawrence County, Hell’s Hollow Falls is located at the end of a half-mile hike over relatively flat terrain.
+One of several waterfalls at McConnell’s Mill State Park in Lawrence County, Hell’s Hollow Falls is located at the end of a half-mile hike over relatively flat terrain (don’t let the name scare you away).

-So there you have it – 20 “must see” waterfalls from across the great state of Pennsylvania!
+So there you have it – 20 “must see” Pennsylvania waterfalls from all across the Keystone State!

 The Best Waterfalls in the Poconos Road Trip will take you on a round-trip tour of some of the best waterfalls in eastern Pennsylvania.